 3. Reduce water use

 Unsurprisingly the bathroom is responsible for much of the water use in people’s homes, so reducing that is an excellent way to create a more sustainable bathroom, and a more sustainable home.
 Showers are the obvious place to start, so try and keep them to 4 minutes or less, and use a timer if you find yourself losing track of time in there (I know I’m guilty of that one!).
-Turning off the tap while brushing your teeth, or while guy’s use a razor, is another easy way to save water, as well as installing low-flow shower heads and taps, as mentioned in the Shower Enclosure resources, and using the half-flush function on the toilet.
+Turning off the tap while brushing your teeth is another easy way to save water, as well as installing low-flow shower heads and taps and using the half-flush function on the toilet.
 Each change is only small, but they all definitely add up to a huge reduction in water usage.
-Learn how to tell if your home has signs of mold and take proper precautions.

 4. Avoid disposable items

 Bathrooms can be responsible for a whole lot of waste if we’re not careful, as many of the products are designed to be single-use for ‘convenience’.
 Try and avoid disposable items like makeup wipes and cotton pads, and instead opt for a reusable face cloth to remove your makeup.
 Similarly, skip the paper towel or single-use cleaning cloths and choose microfibre cloths for your cleaning instead.
 And whatever you do, please avoid ‘flushable’ wipes which are most definitely not flushable!